Google Drive organizes files in collections, describes files by types, and provides specific attributes for each file to facilitate file manipulation.

 A file that links to content stored on a third-party storage system, and only contains metadata.
 The shortcut file MIME type is

 - G Suite document

-A file that a G Suite application creates, such as Google Docs, Sheets, and Slides.
+A file that a G Suite application, such as Google Docs, Sheets, and Slides, creates.
 The MIME type format is

 application/vnd.google-apps.*app*where app is the application name (e.g.

 application/vnd.google-apps.spreadsheetfor a Google Sheets file).
-To look at other Google Drive MIME types, see MIME types.
+For a list of Google Drive and G Suite-specific MIME types, see G Suite and Drive MIME types.

 Note: You cannot upload or download folders, shortcuts, and G Suite documents to or from Google Drive.

 However, you can upload or export G Suite documents if they use compatible formats.
 For example, you can create a Google Doc when you import a PDF.
 Similarly, you can export a Google Slides presentation as a

 This list shows some characteristics of a Drive file:

 - File ID